ialbert/biostar-central/README.md

 ### Software for better science.

-**Biostar Central** is a [Python][python] and [Django][django] based collection of web applications that support science education.
+**Biostar Central** is a [Python][python] and [Django][django] based collection of web applications that support scientific practice and education.
 Each web application may be deployed individually or in combination with all the others.

 The goal of the project is to produce software with straigtforward installation, and minimal dependencies that works on any computing platform that supports Python.